Stratabound Minerals (CVE:SB) Shares Up 4.2%

-Stratabound Minerals Corp.
-(CVE:SB) traded up 4.2% during trading on Monday .
-The stock traded as high as C$0.25 and last traded at C$0.25.
-50,000 shares changed hands during mid-day trading, a decline of 37% from the average session volume of 79,647 shares.
+Shares of Stratabound Minerals Corp.
+(CVE:SB) shot up 4.2% on Monday .
+The company traded as high as C$0.25 and last traded at C$0.25.
+50,000 shares traded hands during mid-day trading, a decline of 37% from the average session volume of 79,647 shares.
 The stock had previously closed at C$0.24.

 Stratabound Minerals Company Profile (CVE:SB)